Why a Performance Management Programme?

 1. As a Public Employee am I allowed to work with EU institutions/bodies/agencies?

-As a Public Employee you are encouraged to apply for recruitment with the Institutions, Bodies and Agencies of the European Union, by virtue of MPO Circular No 150/2006, issued on 23rd October 2006.
+As a Public Employee you are encouraged to apply for recruitment with the Institutions, Bodies and Agencies of the European Union.

 2. Where can I view vacancies for posts / positions with EU Institutions, Bodies and Agencies?

-Vacancies for posts/positions with EU Institutions, Bodies and Agencies can be viewed on the European Personnel Selection Office (EPSO) website.
+Vacancies for posts/positions with EU Institutions, Bodies and Agencies can be viewed on the European Personnel Selection Office (EPSO) and EU Agencies Network.

 3. As a Public Employee, if I am selected for employment with any EU Institution, Body or Agency, do I have to resign?